Fade BG Image

 "If we get more people, there's also old maid and sevens."

-"There are lots of ways to play, huh, these card things.
-But it hasn't been long since they started appearing, and you've already come up with so many ways to play?"
+"You can play all kinds of ways with these card things, huh.
+But it hasn't been long since they started showing up.
+You've already come up with this many ways to play?"

 "No, I just got a book that had the rules written in it.
 Found it in the dungeon."